ca098/JobScheduler/README.md

 ```
 src/sample/Output/
 ```

+## Energy Calculation
-There is a known bug of the overall energy consumption figures not producing the exact value, as the calculation is being drawn from the state of resources at a given arrival time and not accounting for when a resource becomes idle.
+There is a known bug of the overall energy consumption figures not producing the exact value.
+This is because the calculation is being drawn from the state of resources at a given arrival time, and not accounting for when a resource becomes idle.
+Which at times can be in the window between the arrival times of different tasks.

+The total energy consumption may seem like it is too high.
+However, this is a summation of all the different resource utilisation levels for X amount of time.
+It can be compared to having a 60 Watt light bulb running for 1 Hr.
+There is a calculation of either 0.06 kWh or 60 Watt * 3600 (seconds in an hour) = 212,000 Watts.
+The latter calculation is what you're seeing from this example.

 # Build